bacpack-system/bacpack-system.github.io/docs/example_usage.md

 SET(STORAGE_LIST_DEP "https://github.com/bacpack-system/package-tracker.git")
 ```

+!!! info

+    The `CMLibStorage.cmake` file is a part of STORAGE component of cmakelib.
+So this component
+    must be enabled with cmakelib.
+The `STORAGE_LIST` variable defines the list of storages and
+    `STORAGE_LIST_<STORAGE>` defines the URL for each storage.
+In this case the Package Tracker
+    is used.

 This links the project with Package Tracker specific for BringAuto, which enables adding Packages
 from BringAuto's specific Package Repository (The Package Tracker points to Package Repository).
 Usually the previously built Packages would be used, but for simplicity, the same Packages from